Samoa: Geography

 The main island of Upolu is home to nearly three-quarters of Samoa's population, and to the capital city, Apia.

-The Samoan islands result geologically from volcanism, originating with the Samoa hotspot, which probably results from a mantle plume.
+The Samoan Islands result geologically from volcanism originating from the Samoa hotspot, which is probably driven by a mantle plume.
 While all of the islands have volcanic origins, only Savaiʻi, the westernmost island in Samoa, remains volcanically active, with the most recent eruptions at Mount Matavanu (1905–1911), Mata o le Afi (1902) and Mauga Afi (1725).
 The highest point in Samoa is Mount Silisili, at 1858 m.
 The Saleaula lava fields situated on the central north coast of Savaiʻi result from the Mount Matavanu eruptions, which left 50 km2 of solidified lava.

 Savaiʻi is the largest of the Samoan islands and the sixth-largest Polynesian island (after New Zealand's North, South and Stewart Islands and the Hawaiian islands of Hawaiʻi and Maui).
 The population of Savaiʻi is roughly 42 thousand people.

 Climate

-Samoa has an equatorial climate, with an average annual temperature of 26.5 °C and a main rainy season from November to April, although heavy rain may fall in any month.
+Samoa has an equatorial climate.
+The average annual temperature is 26.5 °C, and a main rainy season from November to April, although heavy rain may fall in any month.